Karachi Safari Park

-Karachi Safari Park (کراچی سفاری پارک), opened in 1970, is a public funded 'family-only' safari park covering an area of 148 acre, located in Gulshan-e-Iqbal, Karachi, Sindh, Pakistan.
-It has a zoo, geared with viewing facilities like a chairlift and safari tracks, as well as two natural lakes.
-A privately funded amusement park, Go Aish, is located in the Safari Park's vicinity.
+Karachi Safari Park (کراچی سفاری پارک), opened in 1970, is a public-funded, 'family-only' safari park covering an area of 148 acre, located in Gulshan-e-Iqbal, Karachi, Sindh, Pakistan.
+It has a zoo, with viewing facilities like a chairlift and safari tracks, as well as two natural lakes.

 History

 Karachi Safari Park was inaugurated in 1970 by Lieutenant General Atiq-ur-Rehman.
 It was an independent project of the then Karachi Municipal Corporation.
 The creation of an independent zoo, safari and aquarium department followed in 1995.
 Karachi Safari Park is now an independent wing of the Community Development Department of City District Government of Karachi (defunct) and has been designated as a 'family park'.